projectcalico/calico/maintenance/troubleshoot/vpp.md

   [...]

 # This one is behind `tun3`
-# If you want more info about this interace (name in linux, queues, descriptors, ...)
+# If you want more info about this interace (name in Linux, queues, descriptors, ...)
 vpp# show tun tun3
 Interface: tun3 (ifindex 5)
   name "eth0"